Uneven braking: How to adjust hand brake

 1. Raise rear side of the car so both wheels can freely spin

-2. Release the hand brake cable as much as possible (not to mention that you need to reach the tension bolt by disassembling some part of your car interior.
-See manual for that)
+2. Release the hand brake cable as much as possible by loosening the tension bolt, the one on the image above (not to mention that you need to reach the tension bolt by disassembling some part of your car interior.
+See the manual of your car for that)

-4. Tighten the brakes cable until the lever snaps to the first snap position.
+4. Tighten the handbrake cable until the lever of the handbrake snaps to the first snap position.
+You have to hear a “click”-sound.

-5. Now is the time to tighten the adjustment bolt on the hand brake lever until the brake calipers do start tightening on the brake disks.
+5. Now, it is the time to tighten the adjustment nut on the hand brake lever until the brake calipers do start tightening on the brake disks.
 There should appear some even friction when you try to spin the wheels.
-Normally, the bracket that holds the brake cable should come even as well.
+Normally, the bracket that holds the brake cable should come somewhat even as well.

 6. Assemble back the housing access to the hand brake lever.